pokt-network/poktroll/docusaurus/docs/develop/developer_guide/adding_params.md

 Don't forget to run `make proto_regen` to update generated protobuf go code.
 :::

-### 2 Update the Parameter Integration Tests
+### 2. Update the Parameter Integration Tests

 Integration tests which cover parameter updates utilize the `ModuleParamConfig`s defined in [`testutil/integration/params/param_configs.go`](https://github.com/pokt-network/poktroll/blob/main/testutil/integration/suites/param_configs.go) to dynamically (i.e. using reflection) construct and send parameter update messages in a test environment.
 When adding parameters to a module, it is necessary to update that module's `ModuleParamConfig` to include the new parameter, othwerwise it will not be covered by the integration test suite.

 #### 2.1 Add a valid param

-Update `ModuleParamConfig#ValidParams` to include a valid and non-default value for the new parameter:
+Update `ModuleParamConfig#ValidParams` to include a valid and non-default value for the new parameter in the module's `tx.proto` file (e.g. `proto/poktroll/examplemod/tx.proto`):

 ```go
   ExamplemodModuleParamConfig = ModuleParamConfig{